KartavyaSharma/competitive-programming/README.md

 # competitive-programming
-All things related to my competitive programming journey
+A code basae for all competitive programming problems I have attempted.